Last updated: October 2023

 Who gets the benefits of my life insurance policy?

 As the policyholder, you get to designate the beneficiary or beneficiaries for your policy.
-If the unthinkable happened, your beneficiaries would receive the benefits listed on your policy, as long as the term of your policy has not run out.
-Please note, designating a minor child as your beneficiary could cause complications at payout time.
+When you die, your beneficiaries would receive the benefits listed on your policy, as long as the term of your policy has not run out.
+Please note, designating a minor child as your beneficiary is not a good idea because a life insurance company is not legally permitted to pay the proceeds to a minor.
+If you want your minor children to benefit from your life insurance, be sure to make the necessary estate plans in advance, such as: naming a guardian, naming a custodian under your state’s Uniform Transfers to Minors Act, or establishing a child’s trust.

 Clarifying Term Life Insurance Coverage